 Remain outside until authorization to re-enter is given by the London Fire Department, Western Police or Western Emergency Response Team.

+In situations of immediate danger,

+(1) Avoid escalating the situation:

+(2) Leave an unsafe area:

+(3) Seek shelter where you are if safe evacuation is not possible.
+Lock doors and avoid windows.
+Call Campus Police at 911

 Members of the University community should ensure that ill or injured persons receive prompt medical attention from qualified personnel.
 Members trained in first aid should render assistance to the best of their abilities.
 Because the care and transportation of the ill and injured require specialized training and equipment, all persons requiring emergency transportation to a medical facility must be transferred by trained personnel acting within their competency.

 COMMUNICATION